Energinet-DataHub/greenforce-frontend/README.md

   <dt><code>dh-backend-cd.yml</code></dt>
   <dd>
-    Used by DataHub for publishing a release, dispatching a deployment request, and updating code coverage for BFF.
+    Used by DataHub for publishing a release, dispatching a deployment request, and updating BFF code coverage.
   </dd>
   <dt><code>dh-backend-ci.yml</code></dt>
   <dd>Used by the BFF for <code>app-dh</code>.</dd>